Roasted Chile Poblano Soup

 METHOD:

-Place the poblano chiles over an open flame, turning often, until blackened on all sides.
-Transfer to a plastic bag and let steam for 15 minutes.
-Then peel the skin off, remove the stems and seeds, and cut them into thin strips.
+Place the chiles directly over an open flame (or under a broiler), turning often until blackened on all sides.
+Transfer to a plastic bag or covered bowl and let steam for 15 minutes.
+Peel off the charred skin, remove stems and seeds, and cut the chiles into thin strips.

-Add a pinch of salt and pepper, the epazote, and the chicken stock.
-Bring to a simmer, and then reduce heat to low and cook for 15 minutes.
+Add the roasted poblano strips, a pinch of salt and pepper, and the epazote.
+Pour in the chicken stock and bring to a gentle simmer.
+Reduce heat to low and cook for 15 minutes, allowing the flavors to meld.

 SOURCE: Adapted from Seasons of My Heart by Susana Trilling